itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     *New in itom 4.1*

-.. py:function:: QGridLayout::addItemToGridFromUiFile(str filename, str objectNameSuffix, int fromRow, int fromColumn, int rowSpan, int colSpan) -> uiItem:
+.. py:function:: QGridLayout.addItemToGridFromUiFile(filename: str, objectNameSuffix: str, fromRow: int, fromColumn: int, rowSpan: int, colSpan: int) -> uiItem

     Adds a widget to this grid layout, that is loaded from an UI file, located at the indicated `filename`.
 Use the QtDesigner